naimsolong/naimsolong.com/content/posts/globalisation-proof-of-concept.md

 ### Facades

-Create a new facade for OrderService class so that we can makes use of the static magic-method to defer calls from this facade to an object resolved from the container.
-We name this facade as '<b>Core.OrderService</b>'
+Create a new facade for `OrderService` class so that we can makes use of the static magic-method to defer calls from this facade to an object resolved from the container.
+We name this facade accessor as '<b>Core.OrderService</b>'.

 File: `app\Core\Facades\OrderService.php`
 ```php